iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 Check the PS4 API Logs and see if you get any response.
 If the response for Check PS4 works, but you don't proceed on the install request
 then you might be affected by this bug in GoldHen.

 I assume that because there was a update and since then some users reported install issues.
 Try another HEN edition as this was initially working from HENv1.8 until GoldHen 2.0 for sure.
 If nothing helps, try another PKG Sender - I guess they will not work eithier.

 A working GoldHen 2.0 (old version) can be found on e.g. nightkinghost.

 ##### Option e)
 You can try another Installation type.
 Try using IPI and FTP until my app does support
 it natively or the RPIOOSDK.
 Support for both target apps will done soon.

 ## I get a long Error Code
-This will be patched in the v2.4.2 but for the completeness sake here they are.
+This will be patched in the v2.4.2 but for the completeness sake here they are
 Those Error Codes are not documented yet but I've patched the known ones which are:
-`2157510681` Task doesn't exist -> RPI can't find any task associated with the id `2157510663` already installed  -> the app you are trying to install is already installed, delete the copy on your PS4 first and try again
+`2157510681` Task doesn't exist -> RPI can't find any task associated with the id
+`2157510663` already installed  -> the app you are trying to install is already installed, delete the copy on your PS4 first and try again
 `2157510677` App seems to be installed already (duplicate?)  -> Delete the app and any app chunks that are on your PS4 first and try again
 `2157510789` not enough storage
 `2157510920` not known yet

 ## Unable to set up prerequisites for package
 Thanks to marcussacana we could debug this error down.